daneden/enable-automerge-action/README.md

 With automerge enabled, after required checks have completed, the target pull request will automatically be merged using the chosen merge method.

+## ⚠️ Disclosure

+This workflow works by leveraging a personal access token via encrypted secrets.
+This means that **anyone with collaborator access to your repository** can enable automerge for PRs via this action if it is installed on your repository.
+Use with caution.

 ## Prerequisites

 - You need to allow automerge on pull requests for your chosen repository.